 Males occur in similar numbers to the females.
 The male differs in having pale antennae to some degree.
 The thorax and abdomen are extensively yellowish-brown

-Larvae feed within the petiole of fern leaves (genera unknown).
+Heptamelus ochroleucus larvae feed within the petiole of fern leaves.

 Size: Female: 4.8 - 5.5mm, Male: 3.6 - 5.2mm

 Distribution: England, Scotland, Wales, Ireland